Image: Halit Omer/Shutterstock.com

 Other potentially damaging pests include banded cucumber beetles, cutworms, greenhouse whiteflies, flea beetles, leafminers, snails, and slugs.

-Root rot is a concern in wet conditions.
-Other diseases of concern include various types of blight, cucumber mosaic virus, physalis mosaic virus, and spotted wilt virus.
+Root rot is a threat in wet conditions.
+Other diseases of concern include blight, cucumber mosaic virus, physalis mosaic virus, and spotted wilt virus.

 Storage & Packaging